 The clinic’s role is to provide specialist assessment and advice to families and relevant professionals.
 Your child’s Paediatrician locally remains the co-ordinating specialist for your child’s medical and developmental needs.

-The Sturge-Weber Clinic team members will vary depending on the child's need but will generally include a consultant paediatric neurologist, consultant neuropsychologist, specialist registrar, speech and language therapist and occupational therapist.
+The Sturge-Weber Clinic team members will vary depending on the child's need but will generally include a consultant paediatric neurologist, consultant neuropsychologist, specialist registrar, speech and language therapist, occupational therapist and Clinical nurse Specialist”

 The team see children with Sturge-Weber syndrome and associated developmental problems.
 Children may have difficulties with language, communication, learning, behaviour, movement or vision.